hyoo-ru/crowd.hyoo.ru/clock/readme.md

 # CROWD Clock

 Manages stamps for composed CROWD stores.
+Remembers last seen stamp for every seen peer.
+And generates new stamp for current peer that greater then all seen.

 ## Stamp Format